rupali-kore-4/Chat_App_Angular/README.md

 # GetstreamChatAngularExample

-Conversee is a chat application built using Angular as frontend This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.
+A chat application built using Angular as frontend This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

 ## Development server